PaddlePaddle/models/fluid/image_classification/caffe2fluid/examples/imagenet/README.md

-A demo to show converting caffe models on 'imagenet' using caffe2fluid
+A demo to show converting caffe models trained on 'imagenet' using caffe2fluid

 ---